Skip to main content

 Do not query the API too frequently.
 The recommended approach is:

-1. Primary mechanism - IPN (automatic, immediate)
+1. Primary mechanism - IPN (automatic and immediate)

 Mapping statuses to IPN